abisop/nuttx-docs/en/platforms/arm/stm32f7/boards/stm32f746g-disco/index.md

     most RS-232 shields.

-3. All of these configurations are set up to build under Windows using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM (unless stated otherwise in the description of the configuration).
+3. All of these configurations are set up to build under Windows using the \"GNU Tools for ARM Embedded Processors\" that is maintained by ARM (unless stated otherwise in the description of the configuration).

     > <https://developer.arm.com/open-source/gnu-toolchain/gnu-rm>

     As of this writing (2015-03-11), full support is difficult to find for the Cortex-M7, but is supported by at least this release of the ARM GNU tools:

     > <https://launchpadlibrarian.net/209776344/release.txt>

-    hat toolchain selection can easily be reconfigured using 'make menuconfig'.
+    hat toolchain selection can easily be reconfigured using \'make menuconfig\'.
 Here are the relevant current settings:

     Build Setup:

         CONFIG_HOST_WINDOWS=y               : Window environment
         CONFIG_WINDOWS_CYGWIN=y             : Cywin under Windows

     System Type -\> Toolchain:

         CONFIG_ARM_TOOLCHAIN_GNU_EABI=y  : GNU ARM EABI toolchain

     NOTE: As of this writing, there are issues with using this tool at the -Os level of optimization.
 This has not been proven to be a compiler issue (as least not one that might not be fixed with a well